Meet the Team

 Martijn Icks is Lecturer in Ancient History at the University of Amsterdam.
 He studies character assassination and reputation management from a historical perspective.
 His main field of interest is the history of the Roman Empire, in particular the representation, visibility and accessibility of Roman imperial power.
 His publications include The Crimes of Elagabalus: The Life and Legacy of Rome’s Decadent Boy Emperor (2011), Character Assassination throughout the Ages (2014, co-edited with Eric Shiraev) and Character Assassination and Reputation Management: Theory and Applications (2022, co-authored with Eric Shiraev, Jennifer Keohane and Sergei Samoilenko).

-Jennifer Keohane is Assistant Professor in the Klein Family School of Communications Design at the University of Baltimore.
+Jennifer Keohane is Associate Professor in the Yale Gordon College of Arts and Sciences at the University of Baltimore.
 She has a PhD in rhetoric from the University of Wisconsin-Madison, where she wrote her dissertation about the feminist activism of American Communist women during the early Cold War.
 She’s especially interested in red-baiting as a form of character assassination.
 Dr. Keohane is the author of Feminist Voices and Communist Rhetoric in Cold War America.
 The book explores how women affiliated with the Communist Party during the early Cold War sustained feminist activism during a repressive time period in U.S. history.